pierre-rouleau/trying-erlang/exercises/e4/frequency-server-with-funct-if.rst

 *Emacs Related Note*

-When I `installed Erlang`_ I `installed the Erlang Man pages`_ accessible from the command line.
-I'm using them inside Emacs.
+When I `installed Erlang`_ I also `installed the Erlang Man pages`_ and made them accessible from the command line, and therefore from Emacs.
+Because I'm using them inside Emacs.
 With Emacs I can quickly search the man pages: Emacs command allows me to list the available man pages.
 One thing I might want to do is find a way to restrict the available man pages to only Erlang man pages.
 This way when I list all available man pages I would only see the Erlang related ones.
+That's one of the things I want to do with Emacs.
+The other would be to implement quick access to local HTML documentation for a specific [Module][:Function[:Arity]] directly from the source code.
+That might have already been done.